 Install PySpark

 The PySpark installation guide describes how to install PySpark.
 As noted in that guide, you will need to install Python 3 first if you do not already have it installed. pyenv is a popular choice for doing so, as it simplifies installing and switching between multiple versions of Python.
+Additionally, be sure to select a PySpark installation that depends on Scala 2.12 and not Scala 2.13.

 Once you have installed PySpark, run the following from a command line to ensure PySpark is installed correctly: